Certification in Spiritually Integrated Psychotherapy (SIP)

 - Member of ACPE;

-- 20 hours of consultation with a SIP Trainer (up to 12 hours of consultation can be in group format, no larger than 6 participants per group);
+- 20 hours of consultation with a SIP Trainer (up to 12 hours of consultation can be in group format, no larger than 6 participants per group) (previous certification as Fellow or Diplomate in AAPC counts as an equivalency for this requirement);

-- A Peer Review wherein the applicant demonstrates engagement of the core SIP Competencies.
+- A Certification Peer Consultation wherein the applicant demonstrates engagement of the core SIP Competencies.

 The consultation process helps therapists integrate the knowledge, skills, and ways of being taught in the curriculum.
 ACPE requires 20 hours of consultation as a requirement for certification.
 12 of these can be group consultation hours.
 One of the goals of the consultation process is to strengthen connection with colleagues engaged in the work of spiritually integrated psychotherapy, and ACPE encourages use of the group consultation process.

-In each consultation hour, therapists will use the spiritually integrated case conceptualization template (taught in Course 9) to present their work with a client.
+In each consultation hour, therapists will use the spiritually integrated case conceptualization template (taught in Level 2) to present their work with a client.
 They will engage in conversation about their work with the consultant and (in group

 consultation) with colleagues.
 Therapists and their consultant will keep a record of hours completed and competencies addressed in each consultation hour.